We refresh this post every year with several new recipes to help you plan a wonderful Passover or holiday meal.

 Caramel toffee married with chocolate over a crunchy matzo (or graham cracker) crust topped with roasted salted almonds.
 Yum.
 Make ahead; Vegetarian; Potluck; Under 30 minutes (plus chill time); Gift/loot bag.

 3 ingredients.
 3 steps.
 3 minutes.
 That’s what is takes to make this delicious, easy, creamy chocolate fudge.
+Use Sweetened Condensed Coconut Milk for a dairy free alternative.
 Make ahead; Vegetarian; Potluck; Under 30 minutes (plus chill time); Gift/loot bag.

 Buttery, nutty, chocolate-y, crunchy – scrumptious.
 Like Skor bars, but way better.
 This treat takes a bit more effort, but it’s worth it for a special person or occasion.
+And it’s easier to make than you might think, so don’t be intimidated like we were.
+We’ve provided clear simple instructions.
 Make ahead; Vegetarian; Potluck; Gift/loot bag.